kupusc/deprivation/README.md

 #### Through an option

 Leads to a different result:
- - if the replacement is an object, the require initialization code of the replaced dependancies is not executed
+ - if the replacement is an object, the require initialization code of the replaced dependencies is not executed
  - if the replacement is a string (as in the require statement), the require initialization code **is** executed
  - replacement is transitive (it is replaced globally)